 Paul said: “You may believe there’s nothing wrong with what you are doing, but keep it between yourself and God.
 Blessed are those who don’t feel guilty for doing something they have decided is right.”
 “But if you have doubts about whether or not you should eat something, you are sinning if you go ahead and do it.
 For you are not following your convictions.
 If you do anything you believe is not right, you are sinning” Romans 14:22-23 New Living Translation (NLT)

-Though we live in darkness God will never reject us when we want to come back to Him, all we need to do is confess and repent.
+Though we live in darkness, God will never reject us when we want to return to Him; all we need to do is confess and repent.
 “For this is good and acceptable in the sight of God our Savior, “who desires all men to be saved and to come to the knowledge of the truth.”
 “The Lord is not slack concerning His promise, as some count slackness, but is longsuffering toward us, not willing that any should perish but that all should come to repentance.”
 1 Timothy 2:3-4; 2Pet 3: 9 (NJKV)

 In our Godless state, we deny the light in our lives and submit to evil control.
-They like us to be like them and the motives are to separate us from the love of God.
-When our conscience which is in our mind stops listening to our hearts, our mind will be swamped with false information that will cause our conscience to get confused and testify erroneously.
-We need a clear conscience to testify and in order to have it, we must cling to God Almighty and He will never let evil things snatch us from Him and our thoughts will automatically produce heavenly thoughts and the heart that produces love will be better and stronger.
+They like us to be like them, and the motives are to separate us from the love of God.
+When our Conscience, which is in our mind, stops listening to our hearts, our mind will be swamped with false information that will cause our Conscience to get confused and testify erroneously.
+We need a clear conscience to testify, and to have it; we must cling to God Almighty.
+He will never let evil things snatch us from Him; our thoughts will automatically produce heavenly thoughts, and the heart that produces love will be better and stronger.

-If the testimony of conscience fall apart, are we doomed?
-God’s Mercy and Grace will prevail no matter how great is the arguments.
+If the testimony of Conscience falls apart, are we doomed?
+God’s Mercy and Grace will prevail no matter how great the arguments are.
 He is the only judge and one true God who can change the circumstances of our disobedience but will never change His mind.
-If the penalty for sin is death then God will not change that, as King David when he died he saw his body decays.
-“For David, after he had served the purpose of God in his own generation, fell asleep and was laid with his fathers and saw corruption” “but he whom God raised up did not see corruption.”
+If the penalty for Sin is death, then God will not change that, as King David saw his body decaying when he died.
+“For David, after he had served the purpose of God in his generation, fell asleep and was lain with his fathers and saw corruption,” “but he whom God raised did not see corruption.”
 Acts 13:36-37 (ESV)

-Our conscience works perfectly with our mind as designed by God and due to innocence by one man, sin entered the world, and conscience became less perfect.
-Though we are created perfect from the beginning of time, we became the perfectly imperfect creation of God.
-We are perfect because we are a reflection of God’s perfection and we are imperfect simply because of inherited sin.
-Mankind’s perfect imperfection is the byproduct of man’s disobedience to God’s only rule.
-God’s perfection never leaves us and made our body His temple, evil has no complete control over us.
-From time to time we struggle with challenges and God allows it for us to learn and be strong in faith.
-Since we do not know we gave up so easily.
+Our Conscience works perfectly with our mind as designed by God, and due to one man’s innocence, Sin entered the world, and Conscience became less perfect.
+Though we were created perfect from the beginning of time, we became the perfectly imperfect creation of God.
+We are perfect because we are a reflection of God’s perfection, and we are imperfect simply because of inherited Sin.
+Humanity’s perfect imperfection is the byproduct of man’s disobedience to God’s only rule.
+God’s perfection never leaves us and makes our body His temple; evil has no complete control over us.
+We struggle with challenges from time to time, and God allows us to learn and be strong in faith.
+Since we did not know, we gave up so quickly.

 “God is our refuge and strength, an ever-present help in trouble” “The name of the Lord is a strong tower; the righteous run into it and are safe.”
 “Do not grieve, for the joy of the Lord is your strength” “That he would grant you, according to the riches of his glory, to be strengthened with might by his Spirit in the inner man; that Christ may dwell in your hearts by faith.”
 1Psalm.
 46:1-3, 2 Proverbs 18:10, 3 Nehemiah 8:10, 4 Ephesians 3: 16- 17

-While Paul said that, “the wages of sin is death”, so if there will be judgment for sin it is surely death.
-We all sinned and short of the glory of God.
-In Paul’s word, there is no escape from death for sinners.
-But later in his letter, he said; “Since we have been united with him in his death, we will also be raised to life as he was.” and also, Paul said; “For if you live according to the flesh you will die; but if by the Spirit you put to death the deeds of the body, you will live.”
+While Paul said, “the wages of sin is death,” so if there will be judgment for Sin, it is surely death.
+We all sinned and were short of the glory of God.
+In Paul’s words, there is no escape from death for sinners.
+But later in his letter, he said; “Since we have been united with him in death, we will also be raised to life as he was.” also, Paul said; “For if you live according to the flesh, you will die; but if by the Spirit you put to death the deeds of the body, you will live.”
 Romans 6:5 (NLT);Romans 8:13 (NKJV)

-Faith heroes listed in Hebrews 11: Abel, Enoch, Noah, Abraham, Sarah, Isaac, Jacob, Joseph, Moses, Rahab, Gideon, Barak, Samson, and Jephthah, David, Samuel and many more in the New Testament that died with their great faith.
-When our soul leaves our physical body it will “decay” and the “soul that sinned and received forgiveness will not die” and will come back to life reformed by the Father and renewed by the Holy Spirit.
-Our new bodies will be a glorified body which is spiritual bodies.
+Faith heroes listed in Hebrews 11: Abel, Enoch, Noah, Abraham, Sarah, Isaac, Jacob, Joseph, Moses, Rahab, Gideon, Barak, Samson, Jephthah, David, Samuel, and many more in the New Testament that died with their great faith.
+When our soul leaves our physical body, it will “decay,” and the “soul that sinned and received forgiveness will not die” and will come back to life reformed by the Father and renewed by the Holy Spirit.
+Our new bodies will be glorified body which is spiritual bodies.

-The Bible is the infallible guide of our faith and the actual application of the acquired ideas must not be diverted.
-We must not depart from the established teachings and make our own understanding.
+The Bible is the infallible guide of our faith, and the actual application of the acquired ideas must not be diverted.
+We must not depart from the established teachings and make our understanding.
 If we keep our faith strong and believe that we qualify not to perish-John 3:16.
 Our names will be listed among the unsung heroes of faith in the Book of Hebrews, written but not seen.
-Maybe hidden to others but revealed to us.
+Maybe hidden from others but revealed to us.

-Oh LORD of all creations, We honor you, we worship you and we give you thanks for your mercy and grace in Jesus your Son our Lord.
+Oh LORD of all creations, We honor you, worship you, and give you thanks for your mercy and grace in Jesus your Son our Lord.
 Amen.